kezza2k7/Monopoly/README.md

 - Game Ending Function

 ## Installation
-1. Download the File from Releases
-2. There u go!

-## Installation (Expert)
 1. Clone the repository: `git clone https://github.com/kezza2k7/Monopoly`
 2. Navigate to the project directory: `cd Monopoly/${"Java Discord" / "Java Terminal"}`
 3. Open the folder in InteliJ and run it ( or use another program )